oserikov/py4viz_assignment/README.md

 You should provide **two figures** there.
 One of them should provide the **histogram** of lemurs taxons present in the dataset.
 Another should provide the **violin** plot on the distribution of the lemurs' weights.

 Both of your charts as well as the latex document should **use serif font**.
 Do not italicize nor bold text on chart.
-Use the attached .ttf file in matplotlib and seaborn to configure the charts font to be Times New Roman in python.
+Use the [attached .ttf file](https://github.com/oserikov/py4viz_assignment) in matplotlib and seaborn to configure the charts font to be Times New Roman in python (see [docs](https://matplotlib.org/stable/gallery/text_labels_and_annotations/font_file.html) for examples).
 In case of failure with .ttf , use the default serif font.
 Provide figures with **captions in latex** and do **NOT** provide figure titles in python and remember to **provide axes with labels**.